 User personas are only valuable when they are connected to a relevant scenario.
 A hypothetical situation must be created that illustrates how the user persona would interact with an item and fulfill its desired objective(s).
 When user personas have scenarios, they become actionable.
 Otherwise, they're unproductive daydreams.

-When designers pair personas with scenarios, they can better understand the principal user flows.
-This allows designers to compile requirements that lead them toward devising design solutions that meet those necessities.
 To capture this perspective more accurately, the scenarios should be written at an elevated level, and potential cases of usage should be delineated.

 If Jill found your product convenient, she'd use it 4-8 times a month.
 It could close all her pain points and make her a loyal customer.